purelyricky/nutriscan/README.md

 - **No Preprocessing**: No need for separate OCR, deskewing, or noise removal
 - **Higher Accuracy**: Modern vision models excel at document understanding

-### Why No S3 Storage?

-We removed S3 storage from the original template because:

-- PDFs are processed in real-time, not stored long-term
-- Direct file upload to API is more efficient
-- Reduces infrastructure complexity and costs
-- Both OpenAI and Gemini can process base64-encoded images directly
-- Better for privacy - documents aren't stored in cloud storage

 ## Installation & Setup

 ### Prerequisites